Through the Blue

 — FLYING TIGER —

 The joy of my children in Flying Tiger variety store is nearly equal to that of a sweet shop, so I thought it deserves a mention.
-Filled with clever gadgets, art and craft supplies, and fun toys, so dirt-cheap are its prices that you can play fairy godmother for the day with little reservation.
+Filled with clever gadgets, art and craft supplies, and fun toys at prices so affordable you can play fairy godmother for the day with little reservation.

 Our stop-overs in Thessaloniki have always been on road trips to Halkidiki for its boundless azure beaches (about an hour’s drive from the city) and impressive family-friendly beach resort draws like Sani.
 Fossil-rich Petralona Cave where the 700,000 year old skull of an erect homonid 35km out of the city center has recently re-opened.
 In the company of older kids?
 Noesis Science and Technology museum may be worth a stop.
 The archaeological site of Vergina (ancient capital of Macedon) and its Royal Tombs (including that of Alexander the Great’s father, Phillip II) are also an hour outside the city.
 For a truly unique experience of Greece, majestic Meteora and its monasteries in the sky is a 3-hour drive away.